JeffreyRodriguez/Liberator12k/Receiver/README.md

 You can print the buttpad in any filament, but it may be more punishing than necessary.

-### Preheat the Printer and Fire up Cura
+### Configure Cura and Preheat
 Next we need to print the receiver parts.
 The STL files are located in the Liberator12k zip file where you found this PDF or from [Liberator12k.com](https://liberator12k.com/).

-Configure Cura according to the [Printing Guidelines](Printing.md) and slice each part for printing.
+Configure Cura according to the [Printing Guidelines](Printing.md) in the Introduction and slice each part for printing.

 The models are already in the proper orientation for printing, so leave the bottom side down.